powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 ### Available parameters

 **specificCompatibility**
-The `specificCompatibility` property is an optional property that defines whether the shunt admittance is split at each side of the serie impedance for lines.
-The default value is false.
+The `specificCompatibility` property is an optional property that defines whether the load flow runs in legacy mode (implementation specific) or not.
+For example, Hades2 implementation uses this parameter to define whether the shunt admittance is split at each side of the serie impedance for lines.
+The default value is `false`.

 **twtSplitShuntAdmittance**
 The `twtSplitShuntAdmittance` property is an optional property that defines whether the shunt admittance is split at each side of the serie impedance for transformers.
-The default value is false.
+The default value is `false`.

 **voltageInitMode**
 The `voltageInitMode` property is an optional property that defines the policy used by the load-flow to initialize the